cantaloupe-project/cantaloupe/README.md

 ## JPEG2000

-KakaduProcessor is, by far, the most efficient processor for this format.
+KakaduProcessor is by far the most efficient processor for this format.

 GraphicsMagick can read/write JPEG2000 using JasPer, and ImageMagick using OpenJPEG.
 Both of these are extremely slow.